The Best way to Pray for a Narcissistic Jerk-

 Sigh.

 Experts blame the rise of bad leadership on an increase of narcissism in churches and Christian organizations.
 A narcissist has a strong sense of entitlement, is extremely self-focused, has an unusually high need for attention, is overconfident and a has profound lack of empathy.
-Narcissism is what used to be called “having a pride problem”.
+Narcissism is what we used to call “having a pride problem”.
 Therefore, it’s totally possible for a Christian to be a narcissist.
 Narcissists have enormous blind spots where their behavior is concerned.
 Narcissistic Christians can justify almost any action, including actions they know are sinful.
 Narcissistic Christian leaders truly believe God will overlook their behavior because they “do so much for the kingdom”.
 Narcissists do not understand how their behavior affects other people.
 As a result, they can do a great deal of harm to people without even knowing it.
 Most experts believe narcissism is a growing problem among Christian leaders.
 This is concerning considering the contrast between a narcissistic leader and the model Christian leader described in Titus 1:7-9, Timothy 3:1-3 and 1st Peter 5:1-5.

 This begs some hard questions: